 I specialize in resilience.

-I am often asked what therapists know that the rest of the world does not: how do we help people unlock the secrets to happiness?
+I am often asked what therapists know that the rest of the world does not: how do we help people unlock the secrets of happiness?
 My philosophy is simple: the answers to what brings you to therapy are already within you.
 You just need help finding them.
 Think of me as your very own personal tour guide on your journey through life.
 I am specifically trained to help you identify things you may not have recognized are holding you back--often in ways you might never imagine.
 I believe you are the expert on you.
-My role is to help you find the answers and realize the changes and growth you wish for.
+My role is to help you find the answers, and realize the changes and growth you wish for.
 We will do this together, and on your terms.
 This is a collaborative process, and am honored to be in your corner.
 Frankly, I'm excited about it!

 Much of my research and training has focused on resilience, specifically, overcoming adversity and dealing with challenging life events.
 Examples include: relationship and family issues, transition and recovery following the end of a relationship or marriage, loss, relocation, abuse, or other adverse circumstance, and addressing the myriad of issues which affect one's self-esteem, self-image, and self-confidence.
 I also treat mood, anxiety, and other disorders.
 I have tremendous faith in the human ability to be resilient and take control of your life, and I can help you do so--this is the core of my work.
-The subject of my master's thesis is Resilience in Adolescents Following Parental Divorce.
+The subject of my master's thesis in graduate school was Resilience in Adolescents Following Parental Divorce.
 My take on the glass half full/empty thing is that the glass is refillable.

 I truly love what I do.
 I believe I have the greatest job in the world--I get to help people improve their lives and create their own happiness.
 I cannot imagine doing any other kind of work, and I am completely dedicated to being as helpful as possible in this role.
-The well-being of the people I work with, and that of humanity at large, is very important to me ...and that includes you.
+The well-being of the people I work with, and that of humanity at large, is very important to me—and that includes you.

 Would you like to work with me?
-Please click here to contact me ...let's talk.
+Please click here to contact me.
+Let's talk.